tripledio/tripledio.github.io/about.md

 #### Ownership of the development process <a name="4.b"/>
 When you hire Triple D, you hire people who have spent a lot of their time in getting proficient in their job.
-Which is so much more than writing code.
-Let us own the whole development process.
-So that we can really deliver.
+A job that is so much more than writing code.
+So let us own the whole development process.
+That way we can really deliver.

 > We do not offer a one size fits-all solution, we offer a rocket boosted start.